abpio/abp-commercial-docs/en/modules/cms-kit/contact-form.md

 });
 ```

-Then, you need to configure the defined contact widgets in `ConfigureServices` under the your module class:
+Then, you need to configure the defined contact widgets in the `ConfigureServices` method of your module class:

 ```csharp
 Configure<CmsKitContactOptions>(options =>